Program Description

 In addition to case management, the following services are available via the CCAD program:

-Adult Foster Care (AFC) – 24-hour assistance with the Activities of Daily Living (eating, grooming, mobility, toiletry, etc.) provided by a household resident to no more than three individuals residing together in a shared living space.
+Adult Foster Care – 24-hour assistance with the Activities of Daily Living (eating, grooming, mobility, toiletry, etc.) provided by a household resident to no more than three individuals residing together in a shared living space.
 Assistance with arranging transportation, meal preparation, and housekeeping may also be provided.
 While this program pays for the care services, it does not pay for room and board.

-Community Attendant Services (CAS) – provides in-home personal care assistance for individuals with a medical need.
+Community Attendant Services (CAS) – Provides in-home personal care assistance for individuals with a medical need.
 Assistance with bathing, grooming, toileting, laundry, cleaning, etc. is available.
 CAS also allows for self-direction, meaning the program participant is able to select the caregiver of their choosing.
 While CAS is part of the suite of services offered by CCAD, a separate program page is maintained for CAS.
 As mentioned previously, unlike the other services provided under CCAD, CAS is Medicaid funded.

 How to Apply / Learn More